-Did you know there’s a way to achieve your goals faster that’s backed by science?
+Did you know there’s a way to achieve your goals faster?
+A way that’s backed by science?

 What is the Reticular Activating System and how can it help you grow your direct sales business?